guptask/neuron_project_cchmc/README.md

 ##Build and run neuron segmentation package

-Inside the project root directory, type make to build the project.
+Inside the project root directory, type 'make' to build the project.
 A binary called 'segment' will be created.